Skip to main content

 Ketek Special Warnings

 Talk to your healthcare professional about other treatments before taking Ketek if you have myasthenia gravis.
-Stop taking Ketek and seek medical attention if you have myastenia gravis and your symptoms worsen (such as muscle weakness or difficulty breathing).
+Stop taking Ketek and seek medical attention if you have myasthenia gravis and your symptoms worsen.

 • Diarrhea